 Digital Transformation and Circular Economy

-The group Digital Transformation and Circular Economy mainly uses experimental methods to investigate topics of sustainability and digitalization.
-Our goal is to learn more about individual decision behavior and essential elements that could lead to an economy which is more sustainable and digital in the future.
+The Digital Transformation and Circular Economy group primarily employs experimental methods to study issues related to sustainability and digitalization.
+Our goal is to gain deeper insights into individual decision-making and to identify key elements that could contribute to a more sustainable and more digital economy in the future.

 Jun-.Prof.
 Dr. Dr. Daniel Hermann